PapaCyber/FilePermissions/README.md

 The project_k.txt file was misconfigured for “other”

 project_k.txt reads “=rw-rw-rw-” <br>
-“Other” should only have read permissions.
+“Other”  had permission to write and should only have read permissions.

 <img src="https://imgur.com/9Rbi2DX.png" height="80%" width="80%"/>

-“Other” was able to write files, so I typed ”chmod o-w project_k.txt” to remove write permissions from “other”.
+I typed ”chmod o-w project_k.txt” to remove write permissions from “other”.
 <br>It now reads” -rw-rw-r- -” and is configured to read only.

 <img src="https://imgur.com/uYSFSho.png" height="80%" width="80%"/>